-At the south edge of Fort Bragg, near the Hwy-20 junction and eight miles north of the town of Mendocino, 47 acres of intensely landscaped coastal hillsides tumble down between Hwy-1 and the ocean to form the Mendocino Coast Botanical Gardens (18220 N. Hwy-1, 707/964-4352, daily, $14 adults), a nonprofit public space showing off the abundance of plant life that thrives in this mild, lush environment.
+At the south edge of Fort Bragg, near the Hwy-20 junction and eight miles north of the town of Mendocino, 47 acres of intensely landscaped coastal hillsides tumble down between Hwy-1 and the ocean to form the Mendocino Coast Botanical Gardens (707/964-4352, daily, $15 adults), a nonprofit public space showing off the abundance of plantlife that thrives in this mild, lush environment.
 Cultivated varieties like camellias, azaleas, roses, irises, fuchsias, and dahlias share space with native ferns, pines, redwoods, wildflowers, and wetland plants.
 It’s also the only public garden in the continental USA that fronts right onto the ocean, so you can enjoy crashing waves and maybe even watch a gray whale spout offshore.
+The garden fronts the ocean, so you can enjoy crashing waves and maybe even watch a gray whale spout offshore.

 From Fort Bragg, the California Western Railroad (707/964-6371, $25 and up) runs a number of historic steam- and diesel-powered “Skunk Trains” over the mountains to Willits and back.
 Half-day and full-day trips run year-round.